-Now, it’s really important to know that this chicken is NOT prepped in any way.
+This chicken I got was NOT prepped in any way.
+If you’re buying directly from a supplier or from a farm, you might experience something similar.
 Most of the chicken came as two whole, untrimmed breasts that were still butterflied together.
 I knew all this going in and was prepared accordingly.
-Just be aware of that so you don’t expect to be able to stick the box of chicken straight in your freezer.
 Luckily, we have a second refrigerator in our basement, so rather than having to bring the chicken home at 5:30 and deal with it that evening I stuck the whole box in the fridge and waited until the next afternoon to tackle it.

 TRIMMING THE CHICKEN:

 Before I even got the box-o-chicken out of the fridge I cleaned the whole kitchen, cleared off all my counters, and prepared my workspace.
 Here’s a list of everything I had set out on my counter before I started: